Doing Business in Venezuela

 - The industrial activity is also crucial in Caracas.

-- Caracas is the seventh largest financial center of Latin
+- Caracas is the seventh largest financial centre of Latin

 - Caracas generates 19% of the gross domestic product in the Bolivarian